wawzat/purpleair-data-tools/README.txt

               changing column names.
     20191101: Added Ipm25 column for "AQI".
 AQI in quotes since the offical midnight to midnight methodology is not used but a rolling 24 average is used instead.
+    20210327: AQI calc currently does not use rolling average.

   Notes for using reference files